Your Complete Guide to House Exterior Paint

 Taking the time to clean, repair, and prime your home’s exterior is non-negotiable for a successful outcome.
 Each step plays a vital role in creating the perfect canvas for a fresh coat of paint.
 While it might seem like a lot of work, this upfront effort pays off by extending the life of your paint job and preventing costly repairs down the road.
 A well-prepared surface is the secret behind every stunning expert exterior painting project.

-Step 1: Clean and Power Wash All Surfaces
+Step 1: Clean and Power Wash Your Exterior

 Before you do anything else, you need to give your house a thorough cleaning.
 Over the years, exterior surfaces collect a layer of dirt, pollen, mildew, and chalky residue that can prevent new paint from sticking.
 The most effective way to tackle this is with a power washer.
 A good wash removes all the grime, giving you a clean, fresh surface for the paint to bond to.
 Be careful to use the right amount of pressure; too much can damage wood siding, brick, or stucco.
 If you’re unsure, starting with a lower pressure setting or hiring a professional is always a safe bet.
 A clean surface is the essential first step toward a flawless finish.